Painting New Plaster / bare plaster – the ‘mist coat’

 How much water to add?

 I tend to add 50% water (so a ratio of 1:1 paint/water).
-If I’m painting a bathroom I might add more like 60% water to be on the safe side as these types of rooms are particularly prone to peeling because of the steam that is produced.
+If I’m painting a bathroom I might add more like 60% water to be on the safe side as these types of rooms are particularly prone to peeling because of the steam that is produced by baths and showers.

 Make sure that flooring and furniture is well protected

 The mist coat is more likely to drip / spray from the roller because the paint is quite runny.
 As a result, you’ll need to make sure that you have covered up everything in the room properly.

 The drying time for a mist coat various according to the temperature of the room but it is usually touch dry after 1 hour and ready to be re-coated after roughly 2 hours.
 Before applying the second coat, you’ll want to take some fine sandpaper and check to see if there are any rough areas.
-The mist coat will also show up any areas that need to be filled, so now is a goof time to do that.
+The mist coat will also show up any areas that need to be filled, so now is a good time to do that.
 After you have carried out filling and sanding, subsequent coats can be applied undiluted and depending of the colour, usually 2 or 3 additional coats are required.

 Simmonds Decorating are painters and decorators based in Bath, Somerset, UK, who for 20 years have been serving both domestic and commercial customers in the local area.
 We carry out interior and exterior work and offer free no obligation quotes.